-Henry Greenspan is a playwright and psychologist whose teaching and writing has primarily focused on the Holocaust and genocide.
+Henry Greenspan is an oral historian, playwright, and social & clinical psychologist whose teaching and writing has primarily focused on the Holocaust and genocide.
 He began interviewing Holocaust survivors in the 1970s – before most such projects began – and he continues to meet with some of the same survivors today.
 Thus, unlike most “testimony” or “oral history” projects, Greenspan’s focus has been the process of retelling such experiences over the course of many years of sustained conversation.
-He speaks of “knowing with” survivors – a collaborative process – rather than simply “knowing from” or “knowing about” them.

 Moral Choice in Context: Social Psychological and Historical Perspectives

 Listening to Holocaust Survivors: Psychological and Historical Perspectives

 Pills, Politics, and the Public Good: Ethical Crossroads and the Pharmaceutical Industry.

 “The Unsaid, The Incommunicable, The Unbearable, and the Irretrievable,” in The Oral History Review Vol 41, No. 2, Fall 2014.

 Guest Editor and Contributor, “Scholars’ Forum: Engaging Survivors--Assessing ‘Testimony’ and ‘Trauma’ as Foundational Concepts,” Dapim: Studies on the Holocaust, Vol 24, no. 3, Fall 2014

 “From Testimony to Recounting: Reflections on Forty Years of Listening to Holocaust Survivors,” chapter in Beyond Testimony and Trauma: Oral History in the Aftermath of Mass Violence, ed.
 Steven High, University of British Columbia Press, 2014.